MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Set-SmbClientConfiguration.md

 compression sampling algorithm where it attempts to compress the file based on the values configured in the **CompressibiltySamplingSize** and **CompressibleThreshold** parameters.

-With **EnableCompressibilitySampling** set to `$true` and if you don't use the **CompressibiltySamplingSize** and **CompressibleThreshold** parameters, the algorithm will by default attempt to compress the first 524,288,000 bytes (500 MiB) of a file during transfer.
-The algorithm will try to track that at least 104,857,600 bytes (100 MiB) compresses within that 500 MiB range.
-If fewer than 100 MiB was compressible, SMB compression stopped trying to compress the rest of the file.
-If at least 100 MiB compressed, SMB compression attempted to compress the rest of the file.
+When you specify **EnableCompressibilitySampling** as `$true` and don't specify either the **CompressibiltySamplingSize** or **CompressibleThreshold** parameters, the algorithm attempts to compress the first `524,288,000` bytes (500 MiB) of a file during transfer.
+The algorithm tries to track that at least `104,857,600` bytes (100 MiB) compresses within that 500 MiB range.
+If fewer than 100 MiB was compressible, SMB compression stops trying to compress the rest of the file.
+If at least 100 MiB compressed, SMB compression attempts to compress the rest of the file.

 ```yaml
 Type: Boolean